microfossil/particle-classification-examples/docs/particle_trieur/quick_start.rst

 It does this by looking at the top N (usually 12) most-similar images *that have already been labeled* to the selected image, and assigning a score to each label based on the number of images in that label in the top N.

-The scores are shown as red bars across the top of the label buttons, and the best prediction is indicated by a symbol.
+The scores are shown as red bars across the top of the label buttons.
+The length of the red bar (compared to the width of the button) indicates the score.
+The best prediction (the highest score) is indicated by a grid symbol.

 .. image:: ../images/software/knn_score.png
+    :width: 500px

 ..
 Note::